craigprotzel/Mashups/15_16_Sound_and_Video/README.md

 	* [VideoJS](http://www.videojs.com/)

 #### V. Homework
+* OPEN STUDIOS!
+11/06
-* For Tuesday 11/01
+* For Class 17 (Tues 11/07)
-  * Work - on Project #2 which is due Thursday 11/03.
+  * Work - on Project #2 which is due Thursday 11/09.
 Be prepared to share a user-testable version of your project idea in class
-* For Thursday 11/03
+* For Class 18 (Thurs 11/09)
 	* DUE - Project #2